cyverseuk/Retrieve_BIP_Phenotypes/README.md

       }
     }

-_Optional:_ you can include an output location, which is different from the default CyVerseUK-Storage system.

 Then, after creating an up-to-date AGAVE API token, run

     Jobs-submit -W -F RunApp.json

+_Optional:_ you can include an output location, which is different from the default CyVerseUK-Storage system.

+    "archiveSystem": "data.iplantcollaborative.org",

+Change to this system will make the output available for further tools and workflows in the CyVerse US and the Discovery Environment, which is currently not directly hooked-up to the CyVerseUK system.
+This is likely to be changed in the future, and no DE-specific archiveSystem specifications need to be mentioned in the RunApp.json.